 Sara Olson, LPC (she, her, hers)

 Clients can expect to be treated with respect in a safe, compassionate, and non-judgmental atmosphere.
-Sara has used play therapy to work with children and adolescents both individually and in family therapy.
-She has led anger management groups, psycho-educational parenting classes, and support groups for children and adolescents affected by cancer.
-In addition, Sara is experienced navigating the correctional system and working with incarcerated individuals.
+Sara uses a variety of treatment modalities including play therapy, EMDR, Cognitive Behavioral Therapy, Narrative Therapy, and mindfulness.
+Sara has received specialized training in adoption competency for those affected by adoption.
+In addition to doing individual counseling, Sara has led anger management groups, psycho-educational parenting classes, and support groups for children and adolescents affected by cancer.

 Anne incorporates a trauma-informed approach to counseling with a variety of evidence-based treatment models, including EMDR, cognitive-behavioral therapy, and mindfulness-based cognitive therapy.
 She understands that issues regarding mental health can often arise from an integration of cognitive, emotional, behavioral, and social factors.
 For this reason she believes that a creative, eclectic approach to counseling can help individuals develop awareness, challenge unhealthy patterns, and feel empowered to work towards change.